Fiserv/exchange/docs/getting-started/getting-started-maintenance-pricing.md

 ## What is Merchant Maintenance?

-When using exchange, you may want to update pricing after it has been boarded.
+When using Exchange for Auto-funding , you may want to update pricing after the sub-merchant has been boarded.
 In order to do this, a maintenance case must be created.

-### Creating Maintenance Request
+### Creating Maintenance Requests

 <!-- theme: info -->
 >**POST** `/maintenance`